codingMustache/codingMustache/README.md

 ## Joke of the Day

-I’ve just been reading a book about anti-gravity, it’s impossible to put down!
+I don't trust stairs.
+They're always up to something.

 ## Daily Trivia

-The teapot often seen in many 3D modeling applications is called what?
+.rs is the top-level domain for what country?
- 1. Pixar Teapot
+ 1. Rwanda
- 2. Utah Teapot
+ 2. Russia
- 3. 3D Teapot
+ 3. Serbia
- 4. Tennessee Teapot
+ 4. Romania

 <details>
   <summary>Answer</summary>
-  Utah Teapot
+  Serbia
 </details>